hahaclassic/elysium/docs/KEYS.md

 5. **Suspected** (Last chance to gain access.
 In case of another refusal, the status will change to banned)
 6. **Banned** (The folder owner does not receive requests from banned users.
 Ofc user doesn't have any access to this folder)

+### Important
-You can create keys only for Readers, Verified Readers, and Editors.
+1. You can create keys only for Readers, Verified Readers, and Editors.
+2. If you delete the key, it will become invalid and the user will not be able to access the folder.